nuxxy-koz/Fortnite-Builds/README.md

 Credits: Everyone at [notsamiccs's Fortnite Builds](https://github.com/notsamicc/Fortnite-Builds), and [Crunnie.](https://github.com/Crunnie)

-If you wish to contribute anything that isn't listed here, DM simplyblk or Email me @ support@fnbuilds.services

 Downloads for Archive files (.zip & .rar) are capped at 70 Mb/s (650 Mbps), if you wish to have faster and more efficient downloads, check out [EasyInstallerV2](https://github.com/simplyblk/EasyInstallerV2)

 If you decide to use this for a project, you must provide credit of this GitHub repo.